 That means that whenever the hijacker generates more traffic to a website, the higher the advertising profit will be.

 Alternatively, browser hijackers might be after your banking information or credit card details.
 By installing a keylogger onto your device via a hijacked browser, hackers could potentially see everything you type on your device.

 The hacker could then sell the stolen data or your personal information to third parties for either marketing purposes or identity theft, for example.

 Due to the vast increase in internet usage over the past decade, it’s become much more lucrative for hackers to do something with browser hijacking.

 There are various signs that could mean that your browser is hijacked.
 Here are the most obvious signs of a hijacked browser:

-There are a number of well-known toolbars, search bars and other types of software that generally belong to a hijacked browser.
+There are a number of well-known toolbars, search bars, and other types of software that show up in a hijacked browser.